The Miami Heat have only been around since the 1988-89 campaign, but they already have a rather rich history in the NBA.

-Zo originally joined the Heat via free agency during the summer of 1995.
-It didn’t take long for Pat Riley to pair Hardaway with the big man, and immediately, the two experienced success together.
+Zo made the headlines of several Heat news outlets when he joined Miami via free agency during the summer of 1995.
+It didn't take long for Pat Riley to pair Hardaway with the big man, and immediately, the two experienced success together.

 Mourning was far from refined on the offensive end, but he still managed to average over 20 points per game in three of his seven seasons during his first stint in South Florida.
 He was also one of the NBA's best defensive players, leading the league in blocks twice and overall representing an impenetrable force on the interior.

 The Georgetown product then came back to the Heat during the 2004-05 campaign and proceeded to spend the next three and a half seasons in Miami, playing an important role in the club's championship run in 2006.

 It's a shame that Mourning couldn't win a ring with the Heat in his prime.
 If he did, he unquestionably would have been second on this list.

 LeBron James spent four seasons with the Heat, and they were the four most exciting seasons in Miami's history.

 James linked up with Wade and Bosh during the summer of 2010, causing a frenzy in South Beach.
 It didn't take long for the Heat to enjoy incredible success, as they made the NBA Finals during James' first year with the club.